 - Hover states and pseudo-selectors

-.class > .child
+.container > .child

 Mistake #1: Over-relying on embedded CSS without strategic inlining

-The Problem: assuming modern support everywhere
+The problem: assuming modern CSS support everywhere

 <!DOCTYPE html>